yottaawesome/pikuma-courses/README.md

 ## Changes

 The coursework is implemented in C on Pikuma, whereas I've chosen to implement my coursework in C++23, as I find C is too cumbersome, error-prone and primitive to work with.
+I work on Windows and don't have easy access to a Linux or Mac device, so I haven't bothered making anything cross-platform.
 I use `vcpkg` to manage dependencies such as sdl, and I've used newer versions of said dependencies.

 ## Additional resources